 {

-Open the path to an audio stream to listen.
+Open the path to an audio stream to listen to.

 Minimum Firmware Version: 5.3.4